-How to Talk to Your Parents About Getting a Nose Job
+How to Tell Your Parents You Want a Nose Job

 Before the Big Talk

 Have facts on hand regarding this surgical procedure, including how to prepare for it and the healing time and postoperative care associated with it.
 Parental consent is required for all cosmetic surgery procedures that are performed on children younger than 18, according to the American Academy of Pediatrics.
 Therefore, a teen under the age of 18 will need to ask their parents to complete a rhinoplasty consent form before he or she can receive a nose job.

 Look for a board-certified facial plastic surgeon with experience in performing rhinoplasties, especially on teens and young adults.
 It can be beneficial to schedule an in-person or virtual consultation with a surgeon who can provide information about nose surgery options and conduct an assessment.
 This surgeon will also want to meet with a teen and their parents to be assured this patient is emotionally equipped to handle a rhinoplasty.